Sole F80 Treadmill Detailed Review – Pros & Cons (2023)

 Sole F80 Treadmill Matt Incline

-The F80 inclines to 15%, which is a great range.
+The F80 has 15 levels of incline, which is a great range.

 When inclining, the motor is very quiet.
+We measured it to be 47.5 at 3 mph and 55.3 at 6 mph, which is very similar to the sound of the motor at those speeds when it is not inclining.
 I often have to look down at the motor hood to be sure it’s adjusting.
-The deck doesn’t decline, so if that’s important to you then check out the F85.
+The deck doesn’t decline, so if that’s important to you then check out the Sole F85.
 Overall, I’m really impressed with this motor not only for its training capabilities and its ability to handle a lot of use but for how quiet it is.
 It should work well in most home spaces because of its lack of noise output.

 Deck